1anyway/VestaFinance/README.md

 ```
 ## The Steps to Adjusting and Closing a Trove
 ### Adjusting a Trove
-1. Get price from oracle
+1. Get price from oracle.
 2. Calculate rewards that have accumulated.
 3. Update trove's coll and debt based on whether they increase or decrease.
 4. The trove is re-ordered and inserted.
-5. Change tokens and ETH from adjustment
+5. Change tokens and ETH from adjustment.
 ```
 	function _adjustTrove(
 		address _asset,